dylan-lang/sphinx-extensions/dylandomain/reference.rst

 ^^^^^^^^^^^^^^^^^^^

    A file listing Dylan names and the corresponding `Dylan Reference Manual`:t: partial URLs.
-Each line is a correspondance.
+Each line is a correspondence.
 The first word is the Dylan name, followed by whitespace, then the remainder is the partial URL.
 Defaults to partial URLs corresponding to the copy of the `Dylan Reference Manual`:t: at `<http://opendylan.org>`_.